Vetrnn/TheCollectiveGaming-Github/README.md

 # TheCollectiveGaming-Github
 Post ban appeals, suggestions for channels on the main discord, DO NOT make random posts.
 By doing so, you will be timed out of the server!
-We want to keep this as clean as possible
+We want to keep this as clean as possible.
+DO NOT write on other people's tickets, unless your part of moderation.